ropensci/dataaimsr/docs/index.md

 Detailed Example
 ----------------

-A more detailed example of the R package usage can be seen on the [detailed example](detailed-example.nb.html) page.
+[A more detailed example of the R package usage on the weather dataset](10.25845/5c09bf93f315d/example-1.nb.html) page.
 This is an [R Studio](https://www.rstudio.com/) Notebook and can be used interactively from *R Studio*.  __Note that you need to have an AIMS Data Platform API Key available to run this detailed example.__